AliceO2Group/analysis-framework/docs/basics-usage/HelperTasks.md

 ## Timestamp

-The timestamp task is needed to fill the table [Timestamps](../datamodel/helperTaskTables.html#o2-analysis-timestamp).
+The timestamp task is needed to fill the table with timestamps.
 Timestamp contains the time of a bunch crossing since the start of the run.
-This time is often needed to retrieve objects in the CCDB (see Tutorial [CCDB](../tutorials/workingWithCCDB.html#ccdb)).
+This time is often needed to retrieve objects in the CCDB (see Tutorial [CCDB](../tutorials/workingWithCCDB.html)).

 Since the Timestamps table has an entry per bunch crossing it can be joined with table BC.
-The join is defined by o2::aod::BCsWithTimestamps (see list of defined [joins and iterators](../datamodel/joinsAndIterators.html#list-of-defined-joins-and-iterators)).
+The join is defined by o2::aod::BCsWithTimestamps (see list of defined [joins and iterators](../datamodel/joinsAndIterators.html#list-of-joins-and-iterators)).

 ## Event selection